 Patrick feared to make independent decisions, just in case that got him in trouble with the Corporate Government.
-Unfortunately, after all those years of service, he still had to explain his actions.
+Unfortunately, after all those many years of service, he still had to explain his decisions and actions.
 Maggie indeed was right; the Above wanted to control everyone, especially people like him.

-For a very long time, he believed that his priority in life, once Maggie was gone, should be the loyalty to The Old World.
+For a very long time, he believed that his priority in life, once Maggie was gone, should be loyalty to the Old World.
 However, over the past few years of being permanently stationed Down Below, his doubts about the system and what it was trying to accomplish, started growing.
 He worked hard at times, not giving into the negativity of his doubts.
-There was so much about the Corporate Democracy (an illusion of democracy kept in check and control by a tight group of few corporations) that he didn’t agree with.
-But he would never express his concerns; he always kept himself to himself.
+There was so much about the Corporate Democracy (an illusion of democracy kept in check and controlled by a tight group of few corporations) that he didn’t agree with.
+But he would have never expressed his concerns; he always kept himself to himself.

 He didn’t really want or care for the information.
 What he wanted the most was to hold her and tell her how much he missed her.
 But the odds of Patrick confronting his feelings were slim; he was too scared to expose his soul, the fear of punishment the Old World instilled in him was stronger than any other feeling.
 In his mind the odds of her not feeling the same were high and that was painful in itself.
 The last time they were together, she left in the middle of the night without even leaving a note behind and that said more than any words could.

 He sat down in front of her and offered her a cigarette, which she refused.
 He put the cigarettes back to his industrial, worn down shirt’s front pocket.

-His droid was hovering about, evidently searching for something in a database and now and then getting frustrated when it wasn’t able to find what it was after.
-Patrick didn’t make any of this since the droid was behaving this way from time to time.
-The droid was an old-fashioned one, unlike the new droids it was durable and easily adaptable to new technologies.
+His droid was hovering about, evidently searching for something in a database every now and then getting frustrated when it wasn’t able to find what it was after.
+Patrick’s droid was an old-fashioned one, unlike the new droids it was durable and easily adaptable to new technologies.
 The modern droids, the Above was feeding the people Down Below with, were cheaply made but sold expensively and weren’t as half as good as the old ones.

 Unfortunately, a life Down Below without a droid was like a life without oxygen.
-People were always so busy in the Old World trying to “make it to the top” that the droids lived everyday life for them so they could solely focus on “making” to the Above.
+People were always so busy trying to “make it to the top” that the droids lived everyday life for them so they could solely focus on “making” to the Above.

 Patrick’s piercing gaze didn’t make her uncomfortable in the slightest; she always loved when he looked at her.

 – “I’ll help you.” – He finally said when the silence between them became too unbearable.
-If it was twenty years ago, they would have been already on the floor doing it.
+If it was twenty years ago, they would have been already on the floor canoodling.
 But it was now, not then.

 – “You will?
 Did you …?”